hilmihisham/COMP484/Homework-2/README.md

    - As you are structuring pages, add ARIA roles to elements when appropriate.

 ## My solution
-Based on /structure.html page that was already formatted, here's the basic outline for HW-2
+Based on [/structure.html](https://badrolhisham-484hw2.glitch.me/structure.html) page that was already formatted, here's the basic outline that I've got for solving Homework-2

 ```
 ...